top of page

 • Online donation: Donate directly through their website.

-• By mail: Mail check payable to the food pantry.
+• By mail: Mail a check payable to the food pantry.

 • Monthly giving: Sign up for automatic monthly deductions.